ArtemHarbetskyi/orange-pi-4a-wireguard-kernel/README.md

 # Orange Pi 4A Kernel with WireGuard

 Custom Linux kernel for Orange Pi 4A with enabled WireGuard support.
+Based on the default one with an upgraded Wireguard module.

 ## Features